CarlosDanielMaturano/Tyrulner-Typescript_url_shortener/README.md

 ## Todo

-    [] Add a feature to view the existing shorten urls [x] Add a middleware to handle undefinied routes [] Improve the docs
+    [] Add a feature to view the existing shorten urls [] Improve the docs
-    [] Cache the last urls created by the user, and make it acessable via front end [] Improve the static page UI
+    [] Cache the last urls created by the user, and make it accesible via front end [] Improve the static page UI
-    [] Add an QR code to the shorten url